Francesco17/EasyCurrencyWeb/README.md

 # ltw_project
-The LTW project is a prject to be done within the course of Web Languages and Technologies.
+The LTW project is a project to be done within the course of Web Languages and Technologies.

 It consists of a client-side Web interface in which the student shows that he acquired notions about the following technologies: